Contact@Microchemlab.com | (512) 310-8378

 It is important to determine if the preservative chosen for a product is compatible with the formulation soon after manufacture.

-It may also be helpful to challenge test again within 2-3 months of manufacture or as appropriate to the intended shelf-life as part of your stability testing regimen.
+It may also be helpful to perform a second challenge test within 2-3 months of manufacture or as appropriate to the intended shelf-life as part of your stability testing regimen.
+This will aid in ensuring that, as the product ages, the preservative system is not breaking down and becoming less effective.

-It is also necessary to re-evaluate preservative effectiveness in your product whenever the formulation, or an associated manufacturing process has been changed, or when product packaging changes occur.
+It is also necessary to re-evaluate preservative effectiveness in your product whenever the formulation, an associated manufacturing process, or product packaging changes occur.